Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 You can notice there are some bold differences.

-and that is Fuji.
+Even tho' I tried to bring Sony as close as possible to the Fujifilm, there is a clear winner here, and that is Fuji classic neg.
 The Classic Neg is in my opinion the only Film Simulation that simulates authentic film colors and cannot be reproduced in camera at the moment without HSL(Hue, Saturation, Luma) tools.

 This is the closest I could get to the real Classic Neg after countless testing and retesting, and even tho Sony is not 100% accurate, doesn't mean it won't render film-like images.
 Quite on the contrary, It's a great competitor to Fuji.